contagon/handbook/handbook/32-repentance-and-membership-councils.md

 1. He invites someone to offer an opening prayer.
 2. He states the reported misconduct.
 He gives the person (if present) an opportunity to confirm, deny, or clarify this statement.
 3. If the member confirms the misconduct, the bishop or stake president proceeds to number 5 below.
 If the member denies it, the bishop or stake president presents information about it.
 This may include presenting reliable documents and reading aloud any written statements from victims (see [32.10.2](32-repentance-and-membership-councils.md#32102-obtain-statements-from-victims)).
 If he reads such a statement, he protects the identity of the victim.
 4. If the member denies the misconduct, he or she may present information to the council.
 This could be written.
 Or the member may ask persons who could provide relevant information to speak to the council, one at a time.
 Such persons should be Church members unless the bishop or stake president has determined in advance that a nonmember may attend.
 They wait in a separate room until they are asked to speak.
 Each person leaves the council room when he or she is finished.
 They must be willing to comply with the respectful nature of the council, including its procedures and confidentiality.
 Members may not have legal counsel present.
-Nor may they have supporters beyond those referred to in the first paragraph in this section.
+Nor may they have supporters beyond those referred to in the second paragraph in this section.
 5. The bishop or stake president may ask questions of the member in a polite and respectful way.
 He may also ask questions of other persons the member has asked to provide information.
 Counselors in the bishopric or stake presidency may also ask questions.
 Any questions should be brief and limited to the essential facts.
 6. After all relevant information has been presented, the bishop or stake president excuses the member from the room.
 The clerk is also excused, unless the high council has participated in a stake membership council.
 If the member’s bishop is present for a stake membership council, he is excused.
 If the Relief Society president or the elders quorum president is attending to provide support, she or he is also excused.
 7. The bishop or stake president asks for comments or insights from his counselors.
 If the high council has participated in a stake membership council, he asks for their comments and insights.